 During 2022, the Board approved a program to repurchase up to \$40.0 million of outstanding shares of our Class A and Class B common stock.
 On February 27, 2024, the Board approved an additional \$40.0 million to be used towards repurchases.
 These shares may be repurchased from time to time in the open market at prevailing market prices, in privately negotiated transactions, in block trades, in accordance with Rule 10b5-1 trading plans and/or through other legally permissible means.
-As of March 31, 2024, \$59.5 million has been spent to buy back shares under this program.
+As of June 30, 2024, \$71.9 million has been spent to buy back shares under this program.

 On October 20, 2023, the Company had a transition of executives ("Executive Transition") and entered into an executive transition agreement with each of Mr. Alpert and Mr. Webb (each, a "Transition Agreement").
 Pursuant to the Transition Agreements, Mr. Alpert and Mr. Webb ceased to serve as Co-Chief Executive Officer, and Mr. Alpert and Mr. Webb were appointed as Executive Chairman and Executive Vice Chairman, respectively, for a one-year period.
-Additionally, Mr. Webb's Transition Agreement provides a one year transition period to continue serving the Company in a mergers and acquisitions capacity.
+Additionally, Mr. Webb's Transition Agreement provides a one-year transition period to continue serving the Company in a mergers and acquisitions capacity.
 Effective October 23, 2023, the board of the Company appointed Luke A. Sarsfield III as Chief Executive Officer ("CEO") of the Company.
 In connection with his appointment as CEO, the Company entered into an employment agreement with Mr. Sarsfield (the "Employment Agreement") setting forth the terms of his employment and compensation.
 In connection with both the Transition Agreements and the Employment Agreement, provisions were made for severance and sign-on compensation, respectively.
+Effective June 14, 2024, Mr. Alpert resigned as Executive Chairman and Chairman of the Board and the board of the Company appointed CEO and President Mr. Sarsfield to Chairman of the Board.
+In connection with Mr. Alpert's resignation as Executive Chairman, the Company and Mr. Alpert agreed to the early termination of Mr. Alpert's Transition Agreement.
 The associated expenses were recorded in compensation and benefits on the Consolidated Statements of Operations.
 See Note 15 for further information.